Vegan Lemon Panna Cotta with Blackberry-Basil Coulis

 Vegan Lemon Panna Cotta

 Once your coulis is made, now to work on your panna cotta.
-First, take the corn starch and a ¼ cup of coconut milk and make a mix into a slurry in a small bowl.
+First, take the corn starch and a ¼ cup of coconut milk and mix with a small whip or fork into a slurry in a small bowl until mixture has smoothed out.
 Next, take your ½ of a vanilla bean and slice it in half using a small paring knife.
-Run your knife along the insides of the bean which should shave off all the vanilla seeds.
-Put what you removed from the pod into the slurry.
+Run your knife along the insides of the bean and srcape off the flavour rich vanilla seeds.
+Add seeds into the slurry.

 Add all remaining ingredients, along with the slurry into the saucepan except for the agar, and bring to a slow simmer over medium-low heat.
 Once it simmers, add the agar mixing it rigorously until uniform.
 Simmer for 5 minutes or until sauce starts to thicken.
 Take a ¼ cup of the panna cotta and combine it with the 1 tbsp of coulis that was set aside.
 Mix until uniform and pour into 3 ramekins.